-These are things that you can keep doing in your new home to make it feel more like home as your family adjusts to the environment.
+You can keep doing these things in your new home to make it feel more like home as your family adjusts to the environment.

-Christmas is just around the corner from a new year, so breathe and take it all in stride.
+Christmas is just the corner from the new year, so breathe and take it all in stride.
 It might not be the smoothest Christmas you’ve had, but it can be one where you begin to build memories and connections for your family.